 These members bring in managerial knowledge of the sector and they can help to translate the complexities of infrastructure projects to other members of the group.
 Their involvement also gives further credibility to the MSG as the group increases its engagement with other private sector actors and with government.
 They can protect the infrastructure sector against any false accusations of wrongdoing and demonstrates a united approach in the call for greater transparency.

 Building private sector skills and knowledge

 CoST works with influential actors from the private sector to build their capacity on the CoST approach, with a focus on increasing and improving data disclosure.
 In addition to this, CoST works with influential construction sector bodies to raise awareness on the value of CoST across the private sector.
+For instance, in a series of webinars held in collaboration with the Afghanistan Builders’ Association throughout 2020, CoST Afghanistan engaged over 460 members of the construction industry on best practice in bidding for public contracts.
 Read more about this training in Afghanistan.

 More details on the role of the private sector as part of CoST’s multi-stakeholder approach an be found in the Guidance Note: Establishing a CoST Multi-Stakeholder Group (also available in Spanish).